Steering Clear

 Many of the threats that we highlighted in the preceding sections are well-known in the cybersecurity industry, and automotive organizations should use existing practices from other industries to create a tailored plan for their specific needs.
 Here are some security recommendations that those in the automotive industry should know:

-Although there are various kinds of open-source software that can be used to build car software quickly, these often do not include security.
+Open-source software used to build car software quickly often do not include security.
 Real progress is about maintaining security while also developing rapidly.

 Over-the-air (OTA) updates

-Over-the-air (OTA) updates are an indispensable part of modern vehicle design as they increase safety and save possible costs in the future.
+OTA updates are an indispensable part of modern vehicle design as they increase safety and save possible costs.

 Predictions